Hama: Middle Bronze II

-Bronze Age
+Late Bronze Age

 Mitanni period

 Although the town appears to be unmentioned in cuneiform sources before the first millennium BC, the site appears to have been prosperous around 1500 BC, when it was presumably an Amorite dependency of Mitanni, an empire along the Euphrates in northeastern Syria.

 Hittite period

 By around 1350 BC, Mitanni was overthrown by the Hittites, who controlled all of northern Syria.

 In the south, the Hittites were in conflict with the Egyptians.
-Hamath became an important urban center.
+Hamath became an important urban centre.
 The conflict culminated in the famous Battle of Kadesh against Ancient Egypt under Ramesses II near Homs in 1285 BC.

 In early 19th century, Johann Ludwig Burckhardt was the first to discover Hittite or Luwian hieroglyphic script at Hama.